graphql/graphql-spec/spec/Section 3 -- Type System.md

 GraphQL supports two abstract types: interfaces and unions.

-An `Interface` defines a list of fields; `Object` types and other Interface types that implement the interface are guaranteed to implement those fields.
+An `Interface` defines a list of fields; `Object` types and other Interface types which implement this Interface are guaranteed to implement those fields.
-Whenever the type system claims it will return an interface, it will return a valid implementing `Object` type.
+Whenever a field claims it will return an Interface type, it will return a valid implementing Object type during execution.

 A `Union` defines a list of possible types; similar to interfaces, whenever the type system claims a union will be returned, one of the possible types will be